surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.34.2-rc1 =
+= 3.34.2-1 =

-(2016/08/23) Added the "Twitter Card for Post / Page Images" and "Twitter Card Type by Default" options.
+(2016/08/24) Added the "Twitter Card for Post / Page Images" and "Twitter Card Type by Default" options.
+Updated the minimum PHP version required has from v4.1 to v5.1.

 = 3.34.1-1 =